Suryansh-Dey/llms-client/README.md

 # Gemini
 ## Overview
 A Rust library to use Google's Gemini API.
 It is extremely flexible and modular to integrate with any framework.
-For example, since Actix supports stream of `Result<Bytes, Error>` for response streaming, you can get it directly instead of making a wrapper stream around a response stream which is a pain.
+For example, since Actix supports stream of `Result<Bytes, Error>` for response streaming, you can get it directly instead of making a wrapper stream around a stream which is a pain.

 ### Features
 - Automatic context management